Author's Avatar

 This is because lenders will ask you for a range of financials as a self-employed person, freelancer, or contractor.
 In particular, they’ll want your business accounts from the last three years, certified by a chartered accountant.

-The way your business is set up can affect the way lenders look at your application.
+The way your business is set up can also affect the way lenders look at your application.
 A sole trader’s profits are seen entirely as income.
 The SA302 sent by HMRC will show your income received and the tax due for any given financial year.

 Someone operating their business as a limited company and taking a small salary plus dividends is keeping their business and personal finances separate, so they will need to ensure lenders take both into account.